-After receiving a response from these preliminary contacts, the student should notify the internship coordinator.
-After both the agency and the student have made initial commitments, a Radford University Internship Agreement form must be completed, signed by the student and agency, and returned to the coordinator to sign.
-This agreement form is now available in a digital format through Handshake.
-After all parties have approved the Agreement through Handshake, students will be registered for the course.
-Students do not register themselves for internships in OneCampus as they do for other classes.
-The student will be billed in accordance with university tuition rates.
+After receiving a response from these preliminary contacts, the student should notify the intern coordinator.
+After both the agency and the student have made initial commitments, a Radford UniversityInternship Agreement form must be completed, signed by the student and agency, and returned to the coordinator to sign.
+The coordinator will distribute a signed copy of the Agreement to all parties.

+After completion of the Agreement, the student will complete an Internship Registration Form and return it to the coordinator.
+The coordinator will sign the form and submit it to the Registrar's Office to register the student for the course.
+Students don't register themselves for internships in OneCampus as they do other classes.
+The student will be billed in accordance withuniversity tuition rates.